ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 **Other Comments:**
 - The `fct_ping_instance_metric` table is built directly from the [prep_ping_instance table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_ping_instance) which brings in Instance Service Ping data one record per Service Ping.
 Along with the Instance information a 'Payload' column with an array of Metrics is captured in the Service Ping.
-- Sums, Counts and Percents of Usage (called metrics) is captured along wth the Implementation Information at the Instance Level and sent to GitLab.
+- Sums, Counts and Percents of Usage (called metrics) is captured along with the Implementation Information at the Instance Level and sent to GitLab.
 The Instance Owner determines whether Service Ping data will be sent or not.
 - GitLab implementations can be Customer Hosted (Self-Managed), GitLab Hosted (referred to as SaaS or Dotcom data) or GitLab Dedicated Hosted (where each Installation is Hosted by GitLab but on Separate Servers).
 - `dim_ping_instance_id` is the unique identifier for the service ping and is synonymous with `id` in the source data
 - `dim_instance_id` is synonymous with `uuid` in the source data
 - `dim_installation_id` is the unique identifier for the actual installation.
 It is a combination of `dim_instance_id` and `dim_host_id`. `dim_host_id` is required because there can be multiple installations that share the same `dim_instance_id` (ex: gitlab.com has several installations sharing the same dim_instance_id: gitlab.com, staging.gitlab.com, etc)
 - Multiple Instances can be hosted on each Implementation.
 Multiple Installations can be included within each Instance which is determined by Host_id.
 (Instance_id || Host_id = Installation_id)
 - Service Ping data is captured at a particular point in time with `all-time, 7_day and 28_day` metrics.
-The metrics are only pertinant to the Ping Date and Time and can not be aggregated across Ping Dates.
+The metrics are only pertinent to the Ping Date and Time and can not be aggregated across Ping Dates.
 Service Pings are normally compared WoW, MoM, YoY,  etc.
 - The different types of Service Pings are shown here with the [Self-Managed Service Ping](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#self-managed-service-ping), [GitLab Hosted Implementation](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#saas-service-ping).
 - [GitLab Dedicated Implementation](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/#gitlab-dedicated) service pings will function similar to Self-Managed Implementations.
 - [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/) shows a technical overview of the Service Ping data flow.